-II.C.1.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program.
+II.C.1.a) The program coordinator must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
 (Core)

 Background and Intent: The requirement does not address the source of funding required to provide the specified salary support.